 With the health and fitness app market expected to swell to $44.7 billion by 2026, businesses worldwide are racing to carve out a piece of that market share.
 And if you’ve got an idea for a game-changing fitness app, you could be in the race.

 But getting a fitness app to market can seem like a daunting task.
 Especially if you’re new to software development.
-There’s plenty of questions you’ll need to be prepared to answer, and plenty you should be ready to ask on your way from project inception to launch.
+There are plenty of questions you’ll need to be prepared to answer, and plenty you should be ready to ask on your way from project inception to launch.
 And with lots of competitors developing different types of fitness apps (activity tracking apps, workout apps, diet apps, training apps – you name it), you need to approach the whole thing the smart way.

 The truth is that having ideas is just the beginning of a long journey.
 And just like with sports, starting without the right preparation can easily lead to having an injury that can effectively prevent you from finishing the race.